Pear vs Oval Cut Diamond: Which One to Choose?

 Physical Appearance of Pear vs Oval Diamonds

-Pear-shaped diamonds are worn when the wearer desires a feminine and delicate appearance.
+Pear shaped diamonds are worn when the wearer desires a feminine and delicate appearance.
 The highlighted base of the pear cut diamond tends to make fingers appear much more delicate and slimmer.

 The oval cut is an elongated circle sort of shape.
 This elongated appearance makes the bearer’s fingers look longer than they are.
-The thin form of the oval tends to apply its characteristic to the wearer.
+The thin form of the oval tends to apply its characteristics to the wearer.

 The size ratio (L/W) of an oval cut diamond is from 1.5 to 1.7.
 This ratio is the ideal size and helps bring out the most of the diamond cut.
 This cut is an ideal look for outdoor wear since it has minimal chances of damage during any kind of vigorous activity.

-An oval-cut diamond is very unique and charming, with a bit of a modern edge.
+An oval cut diamond is very unique and charming, with a bit of a modern edge.
 Oval is a classic piece recommended for regular wear as it can cope with rough activities as well as go around as a nice piece of gem that can be paired with any metal.

 Diamond Shape vs Diamond Cut